lafajardo/MeowMosaic/README.md

   - Profile editing and account deletion.

 - **Post Management**:
-  - Users can create, update, and delete posts with images of campus cats.
+  - Users can create, update, and delete posts with images of cats.
   - View all posts in a feed.
   - Leaderboard showcasing the top-rated cat posts.